Vishaldave2021/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+ it's in personal dice because it has a function inside a function

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+the function being run is always the same. the number could because it is is being randomly each time it's invoked.

 c.
 What is the lexical scope of `newRoll`?
+personalDice
 ### Task 3 - Stretch Goals

 After you have completed the requirements, **create** a new file called `stretch.js` and practice more with closures.
 There are no tests for these problems.